shivee-code/Excel_projects_portfolio/README.md

 # Excel Projects Portfolio

-A collection of real-world Excel analytics projects built using **Power Query, Pivot Tables, KPI reporting, and interactive dashboards**.
+Welcome to my Excel Projects Portfolio — a curated collection of real-world data analysis and dashboard projects using Excel.
+These projects demonstrate business insights, dashboard design, and analytical workflows using Power Query, Pivot Tables, KPI reporting, and interactive dashboards.<br>
+This portfolio highlights my ability to transform raw data into actionable business insights using Excel.

 ------------------------------------------------------------------------